 When it comes to the 4 season tent, you can find one in all of these shapes.
 However, the dome and geodesic tents remain the staple options for a 4 season tent.
 I generally prefer the cabin shape to be used for a winter tent when I know the conditions will be making a turn for the worse.
 However, you should buy one that offers you long-term use.

 Materials are always important and as you might have noticed, all the tents have been constructed from polyester fabric.
 Using RipStop technology adds another layer of durability and you will be able to take on more of the elements.
-For the mesh, nylon is the best materials.
+For the mesh, nylon is the best material.
 Nylon is really breathable and the mesh has a similar function to the cool shirts made for working out.

 Another key aspect of the materials will be the poles.
 When you look at a tent, you will see a couple of poles have been included and these need to be set up for the frame.
 Aluminum is the most common choice for durability, but fiberglass is a little lighter in my personal opinion.
 If you have the money, carbon fiber will offer you the best of both worlds.
 Here we have a small break down of the different types of metals used for the poles: